temenostech/temenos-platform-documentation/docfx_project/home/techguides/stream.md

 ## Set-up/ Create a Stream ##

- - Login to the Temenos Continuous Deployment Platform
- - Click on Settings button on the left menu > this will expand a menu containing buttons for: Streams, Stages, Products, Factory and General.
+1. Click on **Settings** button on the left menu > this will expand a menu containing buttons for: **Streams**, Stages, Products, Automated Factories, Workflows, Users, General, Release Notes

- - Click on Stream button and then on the **New Stream** on the top right
+2. Click on **Stream** button and then on the **New Stream** on the top right

- - Fill the name *(mandatory field)*.
-Take into account these conditions (also notified on the screen): Name can start only with a letter or an underscore and it can contain only letters, digits, underscores or hyphens.
+3. Fill the name and description *(mandatory fields)*.
+Take into account these conditions (also notified on the screen): name can start only with a letter or an underscore and it can contain only letters, digits, underscores or hyphens.

- - Fill the description *(mandatory field)*.
- - Click **Create**.
+4. Click **Create**

-**Note**: *Instead of choosing the enable option, you can create a disabled stream and enable it later, but the default option should be enable.*

 ![](./images/streams-create.png)

-After the successful creation, your stream will appear on the screen *(in case you already have other streams, the newly created will be the last in chronological order)* and it will automatically have associated the default stage named 'stable_dev' (as in current example).
-Please **note** that the default stage name is defined in the metadata settings of your organization (On the main menu > General).
+5. After the successful creation, your stream will appear on the screen *(in case you already have other streams, the newly created will be the last in chronological order)* and it will automatically have associated the default stage named 'Primary_stage' (as in the current example).
+Please note that the default stage name is defined in the metadata settings of your organization (On the main menu > General).

+6. You can list the associated stages by typing in the **Filter** field keywords related to the respective stage.

+7. You can choose which details of the stream you need to be displayed click on the **Columns** field and select from the drop-down the information you need to see.

 ![](./images/streams-created.png)

 ## Edit a Stream ##

-You can edit anytime the name, the description of the stage or choose the disable option by clicking the edit button.
+You can edit anytime the name, the description of the stage or choose the enable/ disable option.
+Click on **Update Stream** and the changes will be visible instantly.

 ![](./images/streams_edited.png)